nycmeshnet/nycmeshnet.github.io/blog/_posts/2017-02-17-install-info.md

 The total for the equipment is [$110](https://nycmesh.net/donate/), and the install is $50 (paid to an independent installer).

 $160 per apartment is due on the day of the install.
 We also suggest a monthly subscription of $20 to help us maintain our network.

+It is possible to do this yourself.
+Ask us for help configuring the LiteBeamAC.
+If you are installing in a window we suggest the much smaller NanoBeamAC 16.

 **2) Kiosk client install**